taskforcedev/laravel-support/README.md

 - Sitename (aka brand, used in bootstrap navbar on some templates.)

 - Layout (which layout to use, provides all packages the same visual theme if set to your own custom layout.).

+## Publish Config
+In order to edit the configuration please run the following command to publish the taskforce-support.php file into your apps config directory

+<code>php artisan vendor:publish --tag="taskforce-support"</code>